ThePhD/future_cxx/papers/source/C - embed.md

-## Sadness
+## Existing Tools

 This section categorizes some of the platform-specific techniques used to work with C++ and some of the challenges they face.
 Other techniques used include pre-processing data, link-time based tooling, and assembly-time runtime loading.
-They are detailed below, for a complete picture of today's sad landscape of options.
+They are detailed below, for a complete picture of today's landscape of options.
 They include both C and C++ options.

-### Pre-Processing Tools Sadness
+### Pre-Processing Tools

 1. Run the tool over the data (`xxd -i xxd_data.bin > xxd_data.h`) to obtain the generated file (`xxd_data.h`) and add a null terminator if necessary: